Who is this article for?

 - Action menus display contextual actions and options.

-- Keyboard shortcuts are available for many of the menu items and actions in the administration console.
+- Keyboard shortcuts are available for many of the menu items and actions in the Code42 console.
 Type

-?while viewing the administration console to display a list of keyboard shortcuts.
+?while viewing the Code42 console to display a list of keyboard shortcuts.

 - Sort any column by clicking the column title.